thibaultboursier/use-timer/README.md

 # use-timer

-Simple timer hook for React [WORK IN PROGRESS].
+Simple timer hook for React.

 Install it with npm: